mesosphere/dcos-docs-site/pages/1.13/overview/architecture/components/index.md

 ## Universal Container Runtime

-Universal Container Runtime (Mesos Containerizer) is a logical component built-in to the Mesos Agent, not technically a separate process.
+Universal Container Runtime (Mesos Containerizer) is a logical component built into the Mesos Agent, not technically a separate process.
 It containerizes Mesos tasks with configurable isolators.
 Universal Container Runtime supports multiple image formats, including Docker images without using Docker Engine.

 ### System service